 - What are your audience’s expectations?
 You need to establish your authority to speak on the topic by paying close attention to that.
 What is the rhetorical purpose and genre of the document?
 What are the academic standards of your discipline?

 - Cite materials as per your discipline’s requirements – always ask yourself: what is the contribution of each citation to your argument, what does it help you achieve.

-- Present viewpoints and terminology in an impartial and comprehensive manner.
-Do not rely too heavily on outside material – use it to develop your own ideas because a simple list of external sources is not a correctly formed literature review.
+- Present viewpoints and terminology impartially and comprehensively.
+Do not rely too heavily on outside material – use it to develop your ideas because a simple list of external sources is not a correctly formed literature review.

 How to approach it?
 Think of it as if you need to take your readers by the hand and guide them at first, so they can understand the rest of the paper without your help.
 At the end of the review, the reader should feel like he has learned something new about the topic.
 That means that your argument has shown a new perspective.

 It is important that your ideas are the center of writing.
-You only use referenced work to support your thinking and prove it is relevant and important to the subject.
+You only use referenced work to support your thinking and prove it is relevant and essential to the subject.